Michael Neser

-Michael Gertges Neser (born 29 March 1990) is an Australian professional cricketer.
+Michael Gertges Neser (/ˈniːsər/ NEE-sər; born 29 March 1990) is an Australian professional cricketer.
 In domestic cricket, he represents Queensland, and the Brisbane Heat in the Big Bash League, as well as Glamorgan in the County Championship, Royal London One-Day Cup and T20 Blast.
 He made his international debut for Australia in June 2018.
 He was a member of the Australian team that won the 2023 ICC World Test Championship final.

 Early life

 Neser was born in Pretoria, South Africa, but moved to Queensland, Australia, with his family when he was 10 years old, settling on the Gold Coast.
 There he began playing junior cricket for the Broadbeach-Robina Cats and made his first grade debut for the Gold Coast Dolphins at 17 years of age in February 2008.
 He attended The Southport School throughout his teenage years where he competed in the GPS competition and was awarded back-to-back Paul Norris Trophies in 2006-07 as the school's First XI all-rounder of the year as well as the Westcott Family Trophy for First XI bowler of the year in 2007.
 In the 2008–09 season he was selected to represent Queensland's under-19 team, and in 2010 he was given a rookie contract with Queensland's state team.